LiveNathan/blog/_posts/power.md

 ## A Tool to Help: AmpLogic

-While researching this topic, I was contacted on LinkedIn by Dom Trotta, who built a browser-based tool called [AmpLogic](https://domtrotta.github.io/AmpLogic) specifically for this purpose.
+While researching this topic, I was contacted on LinkedIn by Dom Trotta, who built a web app called [AmpLogic](https://domtrotta.github.io/AmpLogic) specifically for this purpose.
 He told me: "whenever I'm PM'ing small jobs, I always want to make sure the power is balanced across the right phases.
 I kept doing the calculations on my phone, so I thought—I should just build a small app to make it quicker."

 AmpLogic includes features for:

 - Building equipment lists with wattage, quantity, and phase assignments
-- Automatic calculation of load per phase
 - Real-time checks for overload conditions
-- Auto-balancing across three phases
 - CSV import/export for documentation

-It runs entirely in your browser, requires no installation, and provides a quick way to experiment with different load distributions.
-If you're trying to understand three-phase balancing practically, it's worth playing around with.

 Another Reddit user shared their company's spreadsheet approach, which shows the total load for each phase at the bottom so you can balance evenly.
 These DIY solutions show there's real demand for this kind of tool—people are building them